technerd6996/AI-Learning/README.md

 This is Repository is the progress I make in my AI Learning journey

 06-04-2026
-> Added my initial basics on Python
+* Added my initial basics on Python
-> Added my first AI API Call using Python
+* Added my first AI API Call using Python
+* Command to set Environmental Variable setx GROQ_API_KEY